giangnguyen2412/giangnguyen2412.github.io/_posts/2022-07-29-review-at-aaai.md

 ---
-title: "Reviewing at CVPR, ICLR, AAAI, and AISTATS-23"
+title: "Reviewer at world-class venues"
 categories:
     - Research
 toc: false
 classes: wide
 ---

-Hey, I will be joining CVPR, ICLR, AAAI, and AISTATS-23 as a reviewer.
-They are all premier AI research venues.
-I hope to see your interesting papers there.
+I will serve at NeurIPS, ICLR, ICCV, CVPR, AAAI, and AISTATS-23 as a reviewer.
+They are all premier AI research venues and I hope to see your interesting papers there.